CS-SI/Orekit/src/site/markdown/architecture/estimation.md

 is returned, including the estimated orbit as the initial state and the estimated propagator parameters.
 The estimated measurement and propagator parameters can also be retrieved by themselves.

-The `BatchLSEstimator` class creates an internal implementation of Apache Commons Math `LeastSquaresProblem` interface to represent the orbit determination problem and passes it to one of the `LeastSquaresOptimizer` implementations to solve it.
-During the resolution, the selected Apache Commons Math algorithm will call the `value` method of the local `LeastSquaresProblem` model at each algorithm test point.
+The `BatchLSEstimator` class creates an internal implementation of Hipparchus `LeastSquaresProblem` interface to represent the orbit determination problem and passes it to one of the `LeastSquaresOptimizer` implementations to solve it.
+During the resolution, the selected Hipparchus algorithm will call the `value` method of the local `LeastSquaresProblem` model at each algorithm test point.
 This will trigger one orbit propagation with some test values for the orbit state and the parameters (for example biases from the measurements modifiers parameters or drag coefficients from the force models parameters).
 During the propagation, the Orekit event mechanism is used to